Gchism94/Nest_Arch_ColonyOrganization/README.md

 * Ymax: Max Y-axis coordinate possible within the nest
 * MaxDist: Max possible shortest distance from the nest entrance
 * TubeRatio: Ratio of shortest distance to the nest entrance in circle nest / tube nest

+***

+#### DISTANCES IN THE NEST: Netlogo Simulations
+##### DistBinsFullNetlogo.csv
+###### Reference coordinates for the entrance of nest sections (Bin) front-to-back and shortest distance to the entrance from each nest section entrance
+* NestSize: The size treatment for simulations (Small / Large)
+* Nest: The nest shape treatment (Tube / Circle)
+* Distance: Reference shortest distance from a nest section to the entrance
+* Bin: Nest section identifier (1-8)
+* BinX: X-axis reference coodinate for a nest section entrance
+* BinY: Y-axis reference coodinate for a nest section entrance
+* Xmax: Max X-axis coordinate possible within the nest
+* Ymax: Max Y-axis coordinate possible within the nest
+* MaxDist: Max possible shortest distance from the nest entrance
+* TubeRatio: Ratio of shortest distance to the nest entrance in circle nest / tube nest

+***

+### REFERENCE DATA (SFZFunctions.R)
+#### WORKER SITE FIDELITY (SPATIAL FIDELITY & OCCURRENCE ZONE SIZES), ALSO RELATING SIZES TO DISTANCES IN THE NEST
+##### ColorRefFull.csv
+###### Reference of all possible unique color identifiers paint marked workers
+* Colony: Unique experimental colony identifiers
+* Head: Head color mark
+* Thorax: Thorax color mark
+* Abd1: Left side abdomen mark
+* Abd2: Right side abdomen mark

+##### NestAreaFull.csv
+###### Reference for colony size (number of workers in the colony) and nest area
+* Colony: Unique experimental colony identifiers
+* Number.ants